-The electrical circuit of the warning light can be checked by turning the key to "ON", with the engine stop switch set to " $\bigcirc$ ", and then pushing the start switch.
+The electrical circuit of the warning light can be checked by turning the key to "ON", with the engine stop switch set to "\(\)", and then pushing the start switch.

-If the warning light does not come on while the start switch is being pushed, then go off after the start switch is released, have a Yamaha dealer check the electrical circuit.
+If the warning light does not come on while the start switch is being pushed, or if the warning light remains on after the start switch is released, have a Yamaha dealer check the electrical circuit.

-If the warning light stays on, allow the engine to cool.
 If the warning light stays on when the engine is cool, have a Yamaha dealer check the electrical circuit.